koliseoapi/help/content/call-for-papers/tags.md

 - **Visibility**: The visibility of the tagset.
 The options are:
   - **PUBLIC**: The tagset will be visible in the session dialog, but not in the agenda grid.
   - **HIGHLIGHT**: The tagset will be shown both in the session dialog and in the agenda grid.
   - **HIDDEN**: The tagset will only be visible to the event organizers and the selection committee.
-This is useful for internal tags that you don't want to show to the attendees, like state of the session (accepted / rejected), waitlists, and more.
+This is useful for internal tags that you don't want to show to the attendees, like state of the session (accepted / rejected), one or multiple waitlists, and more.

 Once you have introduced the tagset, click the **Add Value** to add each of the possible values for this tagset.
-For example, for a theoretical case of a "Session State" tagset, we could use "Approved", "Rejected" and "Waitlisted" as possible values (in this example, remember to make such a tagset private).
+For example, for a theoretical case of a "Session State" tagset, we could use "Approved", "Rejected" and "Waitlisted" as possible values (in this example, remember to mark the tagset private).

 ![Edit Tagset values](/img/screenshots/agenda/tagset-values.avif)

 When you add tagset values, you can set a shortcut for each value.
 When reviewing sessions, the shortcut key can be used to easily toggle the value of the tag.
-In this example, we have set the chortcuts for "accepted" and "rejected" to "a", and "r", respectively.
-When reviewing sessions, you can press "a" or "r" to quickly toggle the state of the session.
+In this example, we have set the chortcuts for "accepted" to `a` and "rejected" to `r`.
+When reviewing sessions, you can press `a` or `r` to quickly toggle the state of the session.

 ## Default Tags